ICMS-conference/icms-conference.github.io/2024/sessions/session_Bies_Kastner_Zach.md

 #### Luca Remke

 We want to investigate whether every maximal exceptional sequence of line bundles is full for a smooth projective toric variety, given the existence of a full exceptional sequence of line bundles.
 This property has already been proved for toric varieties of Picard ranks 1 and 2.
 We therefore turn our attention to toric varieties of Picard rank 3, focusing on the del Pezzo surface of degree 7.

+### FTheoryTools: A computational tool for analysis of singular elliptic fibrations

+#### Andrew Turner

+I will discuss an in-development computational tool for the analysis of singular elliptic fibrations called FTheoryTools.
+This tool seeks to automate many of the intricate calculations involved in the analysis of F-theory models, and additionally to catalogue and make available many of the constructions that appear throughout the F-theory literature.
+FTheoryTools is a component of the open-source computer algebra system OSCAR.